Steven-Beasley/Steven-Beasley.github.io/_posts/2023-03-23-how-to-use-chatgpt-in-csharp.md

 ## Conclusion

 In this blog post, we've shown you how to use the ChatGPT API in C# to generate human-like text responses to input prompts.
-With a little bit of programming experience and some familiarity with the Markdown syntax, you can quickly and easily integrate this powerful tool into your own applications.
+With a little bit of programming experience and some familiarity with the C# syntax, you can quickly and easily integrate this powerful tool into your own applications.
 We hope this guide has been helpful, and we look forward to seeing what you create with the ChatGPT API!

 ## P.S.
 This article was written by ChatGPT.